 EYE MOVEMENT DESENSITIZATION & REPROCESSING

 EMDR therapy began as an accidental discovery in 1987 by Francine Shapiro of the possible effectiveness of rapid eye movements in desensitizing bad feelings.
-As she researched, theorized about and further developed the therapy, it became evident that more than that was happening – that memories were being adaptively reprocessed, bringing enduring relief for people who sometimes had been suffering for decades.
-It is now among the most researched therapies of any kind, and particularly regarded as one of the most effective therapies available for Post Traumatic Stress Disorder.
+As she researched, theorized about and further developed the therapy, it became evident that more than that was happening – that memories were being adaptively reprocessed, bringing enduring relief for people who sometimes had been suffering sometimes for decades.
+It is now among the most researched therapies of any kind, and particularly regarded as one of the most effective evidence-based therapies available for Post Traumatic Stress Disorder.

 Over the last 25 years, many clinicians and researchers have joined Dr. Shapiro in exploring how this therapy can help clients not only with PTSD, but also with addiction, depression and other dilemmas, as well as in dealing with any ill effects of adverse life events, even those that are not inherently traumatic.